 Prosecutions, official analysis as evidence: RCW 15.53.904.
+Additional notes found at www.leg.wa.gov

 15.53.9038 Department's remedies for noncompliance-"Withdrawal from distribution" order-Condemnation-Seizure.
 (1) When the department has reasonable cause to believe that any lot of commercial feed is adulterated or misbranded or is being distributed in violation of this chapter or any rules hereunder it may issue and enforce a written or printed "withdrawal from distribution" order, or "stop sale" order, warning the distributor not to dispose of the lot of feed in any manner until written permission is given by the department.
 The department shall release the lot of commercial feed so withdrawn when the provisions and rules have been complied with.
 If compliance is not obtained within thirty days, parties may agree to an alternative disposition in writing or the department may institute condemnation proceedings in a court of competent jurisdiction.